-The work performed by preceptors in supervising and training pharmacy students is valued by the Skaggs School of Pharmacy and Pharmaceutical Sciences (SSPPS).
-Accreditation standards require students to complete substantial amounts of experiential training and it is recognized that the SSPPS would not meet accreditation standards without the support of the practice community in providing practice sites and preceptors, including community pharmacists, health systems pharmacists and providers in the medical community.
+The work performed by preceptors in supervising and training pharmacy students is valued by the Skaggs School of Pharmacy and Pharmaceutical Sciences.
+Accreditation standards require students to complete substantial amounts of experiential training and it is recognized that CU Pharmacy would not meet accreditation standards without the support of the practice community in providing practice sites and preceptors, including community pharmacists, health systems pharmacists and providers in the medical community.

 Beginning July 1, 2012, the State of Colorado no longer requires preceptors to be licensed.
-The SSPPS asks that preceptors be practicing for at least 1 year before becoming a preceptor.
+CU Pharmacy asks that preceptors be practicing for at least 1 year before becoming a preceptor.
 Please contact Wendy Anderson to become a preceptor.

 Did you know?